PDFfer/pdffer.github.io/docs/index.md

 your Spring Boot applications, in a simple effective manner.
 It is

 Pluggable
-: You just drop a dependency to it in your application and you can start using it
+: You just drop a dependency to it in your application, and you can start using it

 Extensible
 : It is easy to add more templates to it, meaning you can create all sorts of